Goldencami/Sign-Language-Detection/README.md

 A fun project I decided to do after being so busy.
 Make practicing sign languages more fun and interactable.

 ## Installation
-These projects were created and tested on a virtual environment using Anaconda.
+This project was created and tested on a virtual environment using Anaconda.
 Open Anaconda Prompt and write the following lines.

 ### Create a new anaconda environment
 ```bash